844.520.6993

 Although a corporation has the most protection, it also comes at a cost.
 A corporation is the most expensive form of business and requires more operational procedures, records, and reporting to maintain a legal corporation.
 If you choose a corporation for your cleaning business, you’ll also be required to pay income taxes on your profits.
 To become a corporation, you will need one of the following documents: Articles of Incorporation or Bylaws or Resolutions.

-Because there are several different types of corporations, continue to do your research if this is the business structure you are most interested in for your cleaning business.
+There are several different types of corporations, so continue your research if this is the business structure you are most interested in for your cleaning business.

-Choosing a business name is essential so you can register your business.
+Choosing a business name is an essential step on how to register a cleaning business.
 When selecting a business name, you’ll want to make sure it is unique and memorable, and also relevant to the services you will be providing.
 For example, if you plan on starting a carpet cleaning business, consider including “carpet cleaning” in your business name.

 You can be creative when coming up with your business name, but keep in mind many of your choices may already be taken by another company.
 You’ll also want to keep in mind that if you plan on creating a website, you’ll want to check domain name availability as well.

-The Small Business Administration (SBA) shares four different ways you can register your business, and each serves a different purpose.
-Take a look at the list below:
+The Small Business Administration (SBA) shares four different ways you can register your business, and each serves a different purpose:

 • Entity Name: protects you at a state level